DorielRivalet/wycademy/README.md

 # frontier-compendium

-A compendium of resources for Monster Hunter Frontier Z.
+A compendium of resources for Monster Hunter Frontier Z (MHF-Z).

 ## License